Famil Mehdi

 Famil Mehdi (1934–2003) was an Azerbaijani poet, critic, publicist, a member of the Writers Union since 1959, a doctor of philology science (1974), and professor (1977).

 Life

-Famil Mehdi was born in the village Sarihajily of Aghdam district in Azerbaijan in 1934.
-He finished Ahmedvar village school and continued his education in Pedagogical School in Aghdam.
-Then he continued his education at the Faculty of Philology of the Journalism department in Azerbaijan University of Languages(1953–1958).
+Mehdi was born in the village Sarihajily of Aghdam district in Azerbaijan in 1934.
+He finished his education at Ahmedvar village school and continued his education in Pedagogical School in Aghdam.
+He continued his education at the Faculty of Philology of the Journalism department in Azerbaijan University of Languages(1953–1958).
 He started his work activity as a literary worker in a Baku evening newspaper.

 He worked as a graduate student, teacher and as a head of the department of theory and practice of journalism in Azerbaijan University of Languages from 1973.
 He chose for himself a doctoral thesis about "The masterys problems of Azerbaijan art puplicity's" and he defended it.

-Famil Mehdi died on September 26, 2003 in Baku.
+Mehdi died on September 26, 2003, in Baku.

 Poetry

 He began his poetry career by publishing his first poem in the Aghdam village newspaper Lenin yolu (the way of Lenin).
 After this, he periodically participated in media events.
 His works were translated into many foreign languages.

 He was one of the authors of "Journalism matters" (Jurnalistika məsələləri) for high school students.